 A couple of our favorite business cards include:

-The Enhanced Business Platinum® Card from American Express OPEN – Just like its twin on the personal side, this card comes with plenty of benefits and a great sign-up bonus.
+The Business Platinum® Card from American Express OPEN – Just like its twin on the personal side, this card comes with plenty of benefits and a great sign-up bonus.
 You can also get a 35% rebate when booking with points through Amex Travel.

 The Business Gold Rewards Card from American Express OPEN – This card comes with several bonus categories that earn 2X or 3X points per dollar.
 This is a great card for airfare, gas, and advertising purchases.